Aware Recovery Care Announces Innovative New In-Home Withdrawal Management Program

 Virtual visits by in-home addiction treatment (IHAT) practitioners

 The entire program can be done remotely using available technology.

 What is the process:

-- If someone needs detox, they can call Aware in Connecticut and speak to one of our intake specialists
+If someone needs detox, they can call Aware in New Hampshire, Connecticut, or Rhode Island and speak to one of our intake specialists

-If you are struggling with an addiction to drugs and/or alcohol and need help with any aspect of care in Connecticut, New Hampshire or Southern Maine, the recovery teams at Aware Recovery Care are here to help.
+If you are struggling with an addiction to drugs and/or alcohol and need help with any aspect of care in Connecticut, New Hampshire, Southern Maine, Rhode Island, Massachusetts, Florida, or Indiana, the recovery teams at Aware Recovery Care are here to help.
 Our unique model of care is giving clients a significantly better chance of recovery when compared to traditional inpatient rehab care.
 Contact us to learn more or to talk to one of our Recovery Specialists.